a-recknagel/byecycle/README.md

 ## Installation

-`byecycle` uses the build-in [ast module](https://docs.python.org/3/library/ast.html#ast.parse) to parse code files.
+`byecycle` uses the built-in [ast module](https://docs.python.org/3/library/ast.html#ast.parse) to parse code files.
 As a consequence, it can only handle python code within the same major version (read: no support for python 1 and 2), and the same or lower minor version of the python interpreter it was installed with.
-If `byecycle` raises `SyntaxErrors` in code that you know to be working, try using a `byecycle` that is installed with the same python version that can run the code in question.
+If `byecycle` raises `SyntaxError`s in code that you know to be working, try using a `byecycle` that is installed with the same python version that can run the code in question.

-### From pyPI
+### From PyPI
 #### Requirements:
  - python 3.11 or higher
  - [pipx](https://pypa.github.io/pipx/installation/)
 ```shell